 Ascophyllum nodosum has been reported to survive for over 100 years in areas free from ice scour (Åberg 1992).
-However, individual fronds are more likely to last for 15 -20 years after which they will break off, and new fronds will regenerate from the holdfast.
+However, individual fronds are more likely to last for 15 -20 years, after which they break off and new fronds regenerate from the holdfast.
 The average age within populations of Ascophyllum nodosum is high, and there is little population turn over (Schiel & Foster, 2006).
-Ascophyllum nodosum takes five years to become sexually mature (Sundene 1973).
-Within a mature stand of Ascophyllum nodosum as many as 109 eggs m-2 years-1 may be produced (Åberg & Pavia 1997).
-However Dudgeon & Petraitis (2005) estimate that it will take a minimum of 13 years for an individual to replace itself.
+Ascophyllum nodosum takes five years to become sexually mature (Sundene, 1973).
+As many as 10[°] eggs m2/year may be produced in a mature stand of Ascophyllum nodosum (Åberg & Pavia 1997).
+However, Dudgeon & Petraitis (2005) estimated that it could take a minimum of 13 years for an individual to replace itself.
 This is due to high mortality rates of germlings.
 Lazo et al. (1994) found that predation by grazers can reduce annual recruit survival rates to 0.01%.
-Other factors which affect the survival rates of recruited Ascophyllum nodosum include their susceptibility to sedimentation (Airoldi, 2003), ability to tolerate desiccation at low tide (Brawley & Johnson, 1991) and inter and intra specific density dependent competition of germlings (Choi & Norton, 2005).
+Other factors that affect the survival rates of recruited Ascophyllum nodosum include; their susceptibility to sedimentation (Airoldi, 2003); inability to tolerate desiccation at low tide (Brawley & Johnson, 1991), and inter and intraspecific density-dependent competition of germlings (Choi & Norton, 2005).

-The investigation by Choi & Norton (2005) looks at the competitive interactions between the germlings of Ascophyllum nodosum and Fucus vesiculosus.
-Experiments undertaken on the Isle of Man and in a laboratory, found that with an increasing density of germlings, growth rates of both species decreased.
+Choi & Norton (2005) examined the competitive interactions between the germlings of Ascophyllum nodosum and Fucus vesiculosus.
+Experiments undertaken on the Isle of Man and in the laboratory found that growth rates of both species decreased as the density of germlings increased.
 Of the two species, Ascophyllum nodosum germlings grew slower and were least competitive in mixed cultures.
 This finding was mirrored in earlier experiments undertaken by Sundene (1973).
-Sundene (1973) noted that the production of sexual cells in Ascophyllum nodosum was as rapid as it was in Fucus vesiculosus, but that is was the growth rates of Ascophyllum nodosum which led to Fucus vesiculosus being more competitive on the shore.
-Choi & Norton (2005) also found that the presence of Fucus vesiculosus increased the survival of Ascophyllum nodosum when exposed to desiccation stress.
-This showed that under different environmental conditions the presence of a mixed culture could either facilitate germling survival or lead to competitive exclusion (Choi & Norton, 2005).
-Competition is reversed in mature ecosystems where Ascophyllum nodosum plants can out-compete Fucoids (Keser et al., 1981).
+Sundene (1973) noted that the production of sexual cells in Ascophyllum nodosum was as rapid as it was in Fucus vesiculosus.
+It was the growth rate of Ascophyllum nodosum that led to Fucus vesiculosus being more competitive on the shore.
+However, Choi & Norton (2005) found that the presence of Fucus vesiculosus increased the survival of Ascophyllum nodosum when exposed to desiccation stress.
+This showed that the presence of a mixed culture could either facilitate germling survival or lead to competitive exclusion under different environmental conditions (Choi & Norton, 2005).
+Competition is reversed in mature ecosystems where Ascophyllum nodosum plants can out-compete fucoids (Keser et al., 1981).

 Lamote & Johnson (2008) studied temporal and spatial variation in recruitment of fucoid algae (including Ascophyllum nodosum).
-They found that recruitment to artificial substrata located in different micro-habitats along a semi-exposed shore were noticeably different.
+They found that recruitment to artificial substrata located in different micro-habitats along a semi-exposed shore was noticeably different.
 Under the fucoid canopy in the study area, recruitment was 10-50 times greater than it was on exposed surfaces and in tide pools.
 To determine if this difference was due to lower levels of mortality under the canopy or to restricted distribution capacity, newly settled recruits from under the canopy were relocated to alternative microhabitats.
-Mortality rates of the relocated germlings were higher in the more exposed locations, however the difference was not great enough to explain the observed difference in number of germlings within the two different microhabitats.
-Lamote and Johnson (2008) concluded that the number of recruits was greater from under the fucoid canopy because of restricted distribution abilities.
+Mortality rates of the relocated germlings were higher in the more exposed locations.
+However, the difference was not great enough to explain the observed difference in the number of germlings within the two different microhabitats.
+Lamote & Johnson (2008) concluded that the number of recruits was greater from under the fucoid canopy because of restricted distribution abilities.